 Focus On Emotion

-When representing professional cricketers, he helped gain them extra clout in part through a type of Ambassador programme, whereby he could leverage chances to listen to and meet players.
+When representing professional cricketers, he helped garner them extra clout in part through a type of Ambassador programme, whereby he could leverage chances to listen to and meet players.
 Now he intends to do the same for football managers.
 And the riches must surely be around the corner; what price a lunchtime session on selling a vision with Arsene Wenger, or leadership and motivation with Alex Ferguson?

 On this subject of the universally admired, an interesting quote for us humble reps appeared: